Methodology

 This release uses population estimates split by age and local authority published by the Office for National Statistics (ONS).

-On 23 November 2023, ONS published mid-2022 population estimates and rebased population estimates for mid-2012 to mid-2021 by local authority and individual age.
-We have used these estimates to update the 2023 release with the following figures:
+On 23 November 2023, ONS published mid-2022 population estimates (opens in a new tab) and rebased population estimates for mid-2012 to mid-2021 (opens in a new tab) by local authority and individual age.
+We have used these estimates to update the CLA on 31 March, CLA starting during the year and CLA ceasing during the year rates in the 2023 release.

 Long-term fostering placements